shrey2199/LD_Meta_bot/README.md

     find - To Search Your LibDrive (View Online Links). m3u8 - To get m3u8 Playlists.
 (Incomplete) speedtest - To Perform a Speedtest on the Server.
-(Completely Irrelevant 😂)
+(Completely Irrelevant 😂) webhooks - To View the Webhooks Usage of this Bot.

 ## Credits